 - Easy to make.
 All you need is a little time waiting for them to freeze!

 - Look just like watermelon with seeds.
-Unlike most recipes, that use chocolate chips as the watermelon seeds, I used mini blueberries to look like watermelon seeds!
+Unlike most watermelon popsicle recipes, that use chocolate chips as the watermelon seeds, I used mini blueberries to look like watermelon seeds!

 - No sugar added.